earl86/epmmm/README.md

-# epmmm
+# epmmm for zabbix 3.x
 epmmm for mysql and mariadb performance monitor.

 The wrapper for zabbix python script.